emso-eric/metadata-harmonizer/README.md

 * `erddap_config.py`: integrates NetCDF files into an ERDDAP server
 * `metadata_report.py`: check the compliance of a dataset with the specifications.

-## How to use this repository
-This repository tools provided here are intended to create and publish EMSO-compliant datasets.
-The typical workflow would be:
+In order to  create and publish an EMSO-compliant dataset, the typical workflow is:
 1. Prepare CSV data and YAML metadata
 2. Generate EMSO-compliant NetCDF files using `generator.py`
 3. Integrate datasets into your ERDDAP deployment using `erddap_config.py`
 4. Validate metadata and operational compliance using `metadata_report.py`

-⚠️ WARNING: this work is based on the draft of the new EMSO Metadata Specifications.
-It has not yet formally approved by the DMSG.
+⚠️ _WARNING: this work is based on the draft of the new EMSO Metadata Specifications.
+It has not yet been formally approved by the DMSG_

 ## 🚀 Project Setup ##
 ### Prerequisites